Salik (road toll): History

 The Al Maktoum Bridge toll gate is free when the Floating Bridge is closed during night for traffic to ease the process for motorists.

 SALIK gates were subsequently installed at two additional locations, two at both the sides of Al Mamzar Intersection on Al-Ittihad road and one at the Dubai Airport Tunnel.
 These were activated on 15 April 2013.

 The maximum charge per day per car using the tolled roads was 24 AED ($6.48).
 However, as of July 1, 2013 this has been scrapped and there is no longer an upper limit that vehicles will be charged.
 Alternative routes include Business Bay Crossing, Floating Bridge (close to Al Maktoum Bridge; connects Al Ittihad Road (in Deira) with Al Riyadh Street (in Bur Dubai)), Al Khail Road, and Sheikh Mohammad Bin Zayed Road.

 Safa Park toll gate and Al Barsha Gates were separated on 19 February 2017 and motorists are now charged Dhs 4 independently on both the toll gates.

 Another SALIK gate was added on Sheikh Zayed Road, near Energy Metro Station close to Ibn Battuta Mall.
 The gate became operational on 24 October 2018.

 As of December 2018 there are total 8 SALIK Toll Gates in Dubai.

+In January 2024, the Dubai Roads and Transport Authority (RTA) announced two new SALIK Toll Gates, one at the Business Bay Crossing and one in Al Safa South on Sheikh Zayed Road.